Hybrid Manager HA/DR recovery

-In the event of a disaster that impacts the appliance and makes it unusable, such as unavailability of the CSP region for an EKS-based appliance, or an outage in a datacenter that makes a hardware appliance unusable, a disaster recovery (DR) option allows you to have your databases restored at the point-in-time from your available backups.
+Disaster can affect Hybrid Manager (HM) and make it unusable.
+For example, unavailability of the CSP region for an EKS-based appliance or an outage in a datacenter that makes a hardware appliance unusable can occur.
+A disaster recovery (DR) option allows you to restore your databases at the point-in-time from your available backups.

-There are two possible scenarios for recovering your PGAIHM:
+There are two possible scenarios for recovering HM:

-Restore PGAIHM to Original Location: You have two data centers (DC1, DC2), and the PGAIHM runs in DC1.
-You need to restore PGAIHM from object storage to DC1.
+Restore HM to original location: You have two data centers (DC1, DC2), and HM runs in DC1.
+You need to restore HM from object storage to DC1.

-Restore PGAIHM to Alternate Location: You have two data centers (DC1, DC2), and the PGAIHM runs in DC1.
-You need to restore PGAIHM from object storage to DC2.
+Restore HM to alternative location: You have two data centers (DC1, DC2), and HM runs in DC1.
+You need to restore HM from object storage to DC2.

 DR scope